 - The big footprint takes up a lot of counter space

-- No portafilter means you can’t use single-serve espresso pods
+- No portafilter means you can’t use a single-serve espresso pod

 - An integrated grinder means you can’t control the dose, sacrificing some control of your drink

 The EC702 is a small and capable espresso maker that features a single boiler design.